geekodour/o/content/personal_lists/conv_dump.md

 -   Learning something strange requires reassembling of our brain.
 I like it.
 I want to do that often.
 -   It's this process of getting out of this mess that i'll appreciate and not the life i'll live after.
+-   you want to take the lower bed and a higher shelf on the wardrobe when taking a hostel while traveling.
 -   i tweet when i feel things. it's a good day when i am tweeting often ig.
 -   comfort is a cage, do hard things.
 -   I am and &amp; will not stop. - idk what i mean